JLeopolt/JLeopolt/README.md

 Greetings, I'm JLeopolt!
 But you, my friend, can call me Leopolt, or Leo for short.
-I also go by 'JPolt'.
+I would also accept 'JPolt'.
+I am known by many names, but the person you're talking to is the one and only!

 Who I Am:
 - Founder of PyroNeon Software https://www.pyroneon.ml